Menu

-Greece Foreign Study Program
+- Foreign Study

-The Foreign Study Program in Greece provides students with the once-in-a-lifetime opportunity to learn about ancient Greece by living, traveling, and studying in modern Greece.
+The Greek Foreign Study Program provides students with the once-in-a-lifetime opportunity to learn about ancient Greece by living, traveling, and studying in modern Greece and Sicily.
 This FSP will help you become deeply familiar with not only with Greece's past, but also with its present, its people, and its landscape.
 We will spend a little more than half the semester in Athens, where we will live in apartments and take two classes, in English, at a local university: Topography and Monuments of Athens and Ancient Greek Mythology and Religion.
 We will spend the rest of the semester traveling to study, in person, some of the most famous ancient Greek sites; more specifically, we will take four trips, each one lasting about a week:

 to the Peloponnese (Olympia, Mycenae, Epidauros, Sparta, etc.)